Amdose/authorization-code-flow-spring-boot/README.md

-# Spring Boot OAuth2 Authorization Code Flow Demo
+# Spring Boot OAuth2 Authorization Code Flow Example

 This project demonstrates the OAuth2 Authorization Code Flow using Spring Boot 3.
 It consists of two applications: